-A wide range of participatory methods and opportunities are in place to engage with both staff internally, and externally with partners in relation to equality.
-Internally this includes: five active staff networks, an allyship programme, an advocacy scheme, and the Cross Council Equalities Working Group.
-Our Stronger Communities team work closely with local community-based stakeholders and leaders to deliver a programme of engagement which is focused on including people from all protected characteristics across the district.
+A wide range of participatory methods and opportunities are in place to engage with both staff internally, and externally with partners in relation to our work on equality.
+Internally this includes: seven active staff networks, an Allyship programme, an advocacy scheme, and the Cross Council Equalities Working Group.
+Our Stronger Communities team work closely with local community-based stakeholders and leaders to deliver a programme of engagement which is focused on including people from all protected characteristics across the District.
 This team will incorporate learning from the Bradford for Everyone programme that highlighted what works in building inclusive, cohesive and resilient communities.